Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

     .tenantId("<< DIRECTORY (TENANT) ID >>")
     .build();

-// The fully qualified domain name (FQDN) for the Event Hubs namespace.
+// The fully qualified namespace for the Event Hubs instance.
 This is likely to be similar to:
 // {your-namespace}.servicebus.windows.net
-String fullyQualifiedDomainName = "<< EVENT HUBS FULLY QUALIFIED DOMAIN NAME >>" String eventHubName = "<< NAME OF THE EVENT HUB >>";
+String fullyQualifiedDomainName = "<< EVENT HUBS FULLY QUALIFIED NAMESPACE >>" String eventHubName = "<< NAME OF THE EVENT HUB >>";
 EventHubProducerClient client = new EventHubClientBuilder()
     .credential(host, eventHubName, credential)